codebar/tutorials/js/lesson1/tutorial.md

 ## Summary

-You now know what all of these words mean:
+You should now be familiar with these words and what they mean:

 * strings
 * expressions